 3. Should I seed deep enough to reach moisture?
 As a general recommendation, aim for 1/2” to 1” seed depth — even if dry — in late April or early May and then consider going deeper to chase moisture in late May.
 By late May, soil temperature is consistently warm and seeding deeper to reach moisture should still provide fairly fast emergence.
 But know your drill.
 If you aim for 1.5”, are all openers in and around that depth?
 You want consistency.
 Read more.

 Wind effect.
 Wind increases water evaporation, so disturbed soil will dry out faster in windy conditions.
 This shouldn’t change the response to question 1, but keep in mind that the act of seeding on windy days could make the topsoil moisture situation worse.

 Packing pressure.
-If the drill allows for easy adjustment of packing pressure, increase pressure in dry conditions to conserve moisture in the seed row.
+If the drill allows for easy adjustment of packing pressure, increase pressure in dry conditions to conserve moisture and improve seed-to-soil contact.
 In wet conditions, reduce packing pressure to limit hard crusting.
 Packing pressure can be a delicate balance, and often changes by soil type as well as moisture conditions.